 - Click the X to the right of a user to un-share this media with that user.

-See also Sharing and Unsharing Media with other EchoVideo Users.
+See also Sharing and Unsharing Media with Other EchoVideo Users.

 Links